tosif121/moment-mint-backend/README.md

    - You'll need to scan a QR code to set up WhatsApp Web integration
    - Follow the console prompts when starting the server to complete this setup

-## Contributing

-We welcome contributions to Moment Mint!
-Here's how you can help:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature-branch-name`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-branch-name`
-5. Submit a pull request

-Please ensure your code adheres to our coding standards and include tests for new features.

-## License

-This project is licensed under the [specify your license type here, e.g., MIT License] - see the [LICENSE.md](LICENSE.md) file for details.

-## Contact

-For questions or feedback, please contact [Your Name/Team Name] at [contact email].

----

 Thank you for your interest in Moment Mint!
 We're excited to see the moments you'll share and the digital assets you'll create.